History of Europe: World War I

-Paris Peace Conference

-The world war was settled by the victors at the Paris Peace Conference in 1919.
-Two dozen nations sent delegations, and there were many nongovernmental groups, but the defeated powers were not invited.

-The "Big Four" were President Woodrow Wilson of the United States, Prime Minister David Lloyd George of Great Britain, Georges Clemenceau of France, and, of least importance, Italian Prime Minister Vittorio Orlando.
-Each has a large staff of experts.
-They met together informally 145 times and made all the major decisions, which in turn were ratified by the others.

-The major decisions were the creation of the League of Nations; the six peace treaties with defeated enemies, most notable the Treaty of Versailles with Germany; the awarding of German and Ottoman overseas possessions as "mandates", chiefly to Britain and France; and the drawing of new national boundaries (sometimes with plebiscites) to better reflect the forces of nationalism.

-The Big Four implemented sweeping changes to the political geography of the world.
-Most famously, the Treaty of Versailles itself weakened Germany's military power and placed full blame for the war and costly reparations on its shoulders – the humiliation and resentment in Germany was probably one of the causes of Nazi success and indirectly a cause of World War II.
+The world war was settled by the victors at the Paris Peace Conference, 1919.
+The major decisions were the creation of the League of Nations; peace treaties with defeated enemies, most notably the Treaty of Versailles with Germany; the awarding of German and Ottoman overseas possessions as "mandates", chiefly to Britain and France; and the drawing of new national boundaries to better reflect the forces of nationalism.
+Multiple nations were required to sign minority rights treaties.
+The Treaty of Versailles itself weakened Germany's military power and placed full blame for the war and costly reparations on its shoulders – the humiliation and resentment in Germany was probably one of the causes of Nazi success and indirectly a cause of World War II.

-At the insistence of President Wilson, the Big Four required the Second Polish Republic to sign a treaty on 28 June 1919 that guaranteed minority rights in the new nation.
-Poland signed under protest, and made little effort to enforce the specified rights for Germans, Jews, Ukrainians, and other minorities.
-Similar treaties were signed by Czechoslovakia, Romania, Yugoslavia, Greece, Austria, Hungary, Bulgaria, and later by Latvia, Estonia and Lithuania.
-Finland and Germany were not asked to sign a minority rights treaty.